zalando-nakadi/fahrschein/README.md

 ## Using another ClientHttpRequestFactory

-This library is currently only tested and fully working with `SimpleClientHttpRequestFactory`.
+This library is currently tested and used in production with `SimpleClientHttpRequestFactory` and `HttpComponentsClientHttpRequestFactory`.

 Please note that `HttpComponentsClientHttpRequestFactory` tries to consume the remaining stream on closing and so might block until the configured `streamTimeout` during reconnection.
+Since Spring 4.3.x, `SimpleClientHttpRequestFactory` also tries to consume the stream on close.

 ## Handling data binding problems